qaqcatz/nanoshlib/README.md

 # nanoshlib
-simple and stable shell interface
+Simple and stable shell interface.

+Support timeout and service management.

+# How to use